nlp-lab-dr-lu/senteval-plus/README.md

 ```

 <h2>Where To Start</h2>
-<p>You can download the embeddings of x,y,z,... datasets from this table.
-If you need to add new dataset to evaluate:
+<p>You can use this repository to both generate and evaluate embeddings with different settings.
   <ol>
-    <li> Want to start from scratch? steps to <a href='#eg'>generate embeddings</a> using our code </li>
-    <li> Already have the embeddings of your dataset? start <a href='#ee'>evaluation</a> </li>
+    <li> <a href='#eg'>Generate Embeddings</a> </li>
-    <li> Already evaluated? <a href='#p'>plot</a> your results using colab </li>
+    <li> <a href='#ee'>Evaluation</a> </li>
   </ol>
 </p>

 <h2 id='eg'>Embedding Generation</h2>
 <p>The entry point to generate embeddings is main.py file.
-A loop over encoders and datasets will embeddings in this file.
+A loop over encoders and datasets will generate embeddings in this file.
 You can chose between our provided data in data folder or add any dataset you want to evaluate.
 Make sure to follow our datasets format for next steps.</p>

 <p>To generate embeddings you want for your data, open main.py and fill the two lists:</p> <br>